Watzit/Curse-of-Strahd/Barovia/Locations/Castle Ravenloft/Spires of Ravenloft.md

 K60A.
 NORTH TOWER ROOFTOP

-A cold wind greets you atop the tower roof, its rain­ slicked flagstones surrounded by a twenty-foot-diameter ring of stone battlements.
+A cold wind greets you atop the tower roof, its rainslicked flagstones surrounded by a twenty-foot-diameter ring of stone battlements.
 The thunderclouds above sud­ denly coalesce into the terrible visage of [[Strahd]].
 The face utters a ghastly moan as thousands of bats fly out of its gaping maw and descend upon the tower.

 Characters who remain on the roof are accosted by ten swarms of bats, which arrive in 3 rounds.
 If the char­ acters descend into the tower, the bats don't follow and instead fly into the high tower (area K59), descend its central shaft (area K 18a), and roost in the catacombs (area K84).